 Who is a stay at home mum?
 Who is a working mum?
-I have been in a few different camps, not sure which one is harder.
+Two camps but both as hard as each other.

 I had a really good career before I had my son.
 I kept my options open about returning to work as I knew my whole life would be turned upside down when he arrived and didn't know how I would feel about working.
 Saying that though, I didn't think I would never return to my career, I enjoyed my working life too much.

 Staying at home with 2 babies

 True to my prediction, I loved the bubble of being a mum.
 10 months later, I was a stay at home.
 Although not really by choice, more by the situation, here I was with a 9-month-old and I was 3 months pregnant.
 Yes, I was one of those ones who didn't use contraception believing breastfeeding would cover it.
 I know, I know....can see you all rolling your eyes now.
 I'm very glad I didn't though.

 Going back to work as a senior buyer with 2 children under 2 just wasn't an option...mentally or financially.
 I am sure you all know the story of the beginnings of Baba+Boo by now, but I started it when the children were really young.
 It was obvious then, that being a stay at home mum was never going to be enough for me.
 I needed to be me and I needed to use my brain.
 I also didn't want to be reaching the age of them being at school full-time and me having redundant skills and unemployable.
 So I made my own job.

 The work-at-home mum (or WAHM as it has been shortened to) part of my life is without a doubt, the hardest thing I have ever done.
 Constantly feeling guilty was terrible because I was answering emails and calls when they wanted my attention.
 On the flip side, I felt good because I was providing a job for myself that would be so good for them in the long run.